BartNetJS/portofolio/README.md

 ## 🎯 Two Categories

-### 📚 **Portfolio Projects** (`/projects/`)
+### 📚 **Portofolio Projects** (`/projects/`)
-Personal portfolio pieces showcasing your expertise, skills, and significant work.
+Personal portofolio pieces showcasing your expertise, skills, and significant work.
 These are **polished, reusable showcases** that represent your brand and capabilities.

-- **Initum-AZ** - Team leadership & GenAI expertise portfolio
+- **Initum-AZ** - Team leadership & GenAI expertise portofolio
-- Future portfolios for different expertise areas
+- Future portofolios for different expertise areas

 ### 🎯 **Client Presentations** (`/presentations/`)
 **Project-specific, client-tailored** presentations for active engagements.
 These are **temporary** and customized for specific clients/projects.